MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 1. Azure Digital Twins sends the data through Azure Event Grid to Azure Data Explorer.
 This analytics service functions as a historian by storing the solution's time series data.

 1. Simulation engines and AI tools process the data.
-Examples include Azure Cognitive Services, AI models, and partner simulation services.
+Examples include Azure AI Services, AI models, and partner simulation services.

 1. Azure Data Lake provides long-term storage for the data.
 Azure Synapse Analytics analyzes and reports on the data.